SkylerHope/SkyBrowser/README.md

 ## Installation

-You can test the latet beta AppImage for Linux available [here](https://github.com/SkylerHope/SkyBrowser/releases/tag/beta)
+You can download and test the latest beta AppImage for Linux, available [here](https://github.com/SkylerHope/SkyBrowser/releases/tag/beta)

 ### Development Requirements